 - using your credit-related information to collect payments that are owed to us or our financiers in respect of any credit that we or our financiers have previously provided to you (or to your related company or other entity);

-- disclosing your credit-related information to any of our related companies that are also are considering whether to provide credit to you (or to your related company or other entity);
+- disclosing your credit-related information to any of our related companies, including any entity in the carsales Network, that are also considering whether to provide credit to you (or to your related company or other entity);

 - where you have offered to guarantee credit that we or our financiers have offered to provide to your related company or entity, to assess your suitability as a guarantor of that credit;

 - disclosing your credit-related information to a third party that you or we ask to act as a guarantor of any credit provided to you;

 disclosing your credit-related information to the credit reporting bodies that we deal with, including but not limited to Equifax Pty Ltd and Dun & Bradstreet Inc. Credit reporting bodies collect different types of credit-related information about individuals and use that information to provide a credit-related service to their customers (including to us);

 - disclosing your credit-related information to our financiers in connection with any credit that you seek;